 In-flight service carts loaded with drinks and ice can weigh hundreds of pounds.
 Aircraft aisles are narrow, and often, passengers fall asleep with limbs protruding into the aisle.
 Add to this that flight attendants have limited floor visibility and limited time to serve drinks and meals, and it’s a wonder there aren’t more service cart impacts.
 An impact between a service cart and a knee, elbow ankle or foot can seriously fracture and permanently injure a passenger.
 Every year, many passengers are injured by direct impacts from these rolling metal carts.

-Your flight lawyer from Bohrer & Lukeman has experience litigating service impact cases against airlines.
+Bohrer & Lukeman’s airplane accident lawyers have years of experience litigating service impact cases against airlines.
 In one action, we represented a professional athlete whose career was significantly impaired by a direct blow from a service cart in flight.
 We spared no expense on his behalf and went to trial in the action before the airline agreed to settle.

-If you or a loved one has been injured as a result of an in flight injury, contact a flight attorney at our office for a free evaluation today.
+If you or a loved one has been injured as a result of an in-flight injury, contact an airline accident lawyer at our office for a free evaluation today.
 Call us at (212) 406-4232 or use our contact form here and one of our airline accident attorneys will be in touch with your shortly.